For many of us average people, stuffing our faces for a living is the dream job. For Joey Chestnut, it's reality.

 Two years later, he began his hot dog reign.

-In 2020, the 36-year-old is still going strong.
-He won two competitions at the beginning of the year, eating 10 cups of ramen and setting a new world record by downing nearly 24 pounds of red beans and rice (for which he earned a $1,500 check).
+In 2021, the 37-year-old is still going strong.
+He won two competitions at the beginning of last year, eating 10 cups of ramen and setting a new world record by downing nearly 24 pounds of red beans and rice (for which he earned a $1,500 check).

-But the big eating competition that he steals the show at is on Coney Island, New York, on July 4.
+As always, he's expected to steal the show on Coney Island, New York, come July 4.

 Joey Chestnut's work is slightly different than your standard 9-to-5, which means he isn't exactly on a salary.

-Chestnut’s career winnings have also boosted his bank account.
-The American competitive eater has earned a cool $600,000 from winning contests, according to The New York Post.
+Chestnut's career winnings have also boosted his bank account.
+The American competitive eater has earned at least cool $600,000 from winning contests, according to The New York Post.

 However, we don't know what percentage of the total prize money he saw last year.
 For example, the hot dog competition's total prize money equals $40,000, but the first-place winner gets one fourth of that.

 Chestnut also has other ways of making money.
-His Youtube channel boasts more than 100,000 subscribers.
-That isn’t nearly the 11 million fellow competitive eater Matt Stonie has on his Youtube channel, but it isn’t too shabby.
+His Youtube channel boasts 200,000 subscribers.
+That isn't nearly the 14 million fellow competitive eater Matt Stonie has on his Youtube channel, but it isn't too shabby.
 Stonie reportedly makes as much as $6,000 per day in advertising dollars off of the social media account alone.

 Endorsements are another way Chestnut cashed in on his career.
 He's posted on social media endorsing companies like Hooters, Hostess, Coney Island IPA and Pepto Bismol, the last of which just makes too much sense.